pingcap/blog/cluster-diagnostics-troubleshoot-cluster-issues-using-only-sql-queries.md

 ### The instance CPU usage report

 The instance CPU usage report lets you view the average (AVG), maximum (MAX), and minimum (MIN) CPU usage for TiDB, Placement Driver (PD), and TiKV instances.
-You can use this report to quickly judge whether the cluster’s load is balanced or if it has hotspots.
+You can use this report to quickly judge whether the cluster's load is balanced or if it has hotspots.

 ![The instance CPU usage report](media/instance-cpu-usage.jpg)
 <div class="caption-center"> The instance CPU usage report </div>

 ### The monitoring execution time report

 The monitoring execution time report presents the monitoring time for each component in the cluster and what percentage it is of the total execution time for all queries.
-You can use this report to quickly determine whether a component’s execution time is too long and whether there is a bottleneck.
+You can use this report to quickly determine whether a component's execution time is too long and whether there is a bottleneck.

 ![The monitoring execution time report](media/monitoring-execution-time.jpg)
 <div class="caption-center"> The monitoring execution time report </div>